 MacNeil started her world championships in the women’s 4×100 free relay, where she split 53.18 on the 4th leg to help Canada get a bronze medal.

 On day 2, Macneil turned heads as she upset 4-time defending world champ Sarah Sjostrom in the 100 fly.
-Macneil had a huge turn at the 50 to run down Sjostrom and take gold in a new American record of 55.83.
+Macneil had a huge turn at the 50 to run down Sjostrom and take gold in a new North American record of 55.83.

 Macneil finished her schedule on Day 8 in the 4×100 medley relay, splitting a massive 55.56 butterfly leg to help Canada win another relay bronze.